UMCUGenetics/cuplr/README.md

 | fusion       | LINX   | Presence of gene fusions                                                                  |
 | viral\_ins   | LINX   | Presence of viral insertions                                                              |

+CUPLR was trained with tumor samples from \~6100 patients from the Hartwig Medical Foundation (HMF) and the Pan-Cancer Analysis of Whole Genomes (PCAWG) consortium.
+Performance was assessed by 15-fold cross-validation, as well as on a holdout validation set of \~680 samples.

+For details on performance and important features used by CUPLR, please see the PDFs at `doc/perf/`.

 # Installation

 ## Dependencies